The approximate number of living ECE ILLINOIS alumni worldwide.

-Ninety-six hours of credit and a Ph.D. thesis are required.
+Ninety-six hours of credit and a Ph.D. thesis are required (with the exception of students entering with an approved M.S. degree).
 At least 64 hours must be earned in residence.
 In addition, the student must take the Departmental Ph.D.
 Qualifying Examination and be admitted to Ph.D. candidacy, and must pass the Preliminary and Final Examinations for the Ph.D. degree.

 English proficiency and teaching assistantship requirements for students admitted to the ECE graduate program in Fall 2017 or later are as follows; these requirements are in addition to the other ECE Ph.D. program requirements.

 Students who seek admission to Ph.D. candidacy must take the Departmental Ph.D.
 Qualifying Examination.
 Details of the requirements for admission to Ph.D. candidacy and descriptions of the Qualifying Examination and the admission process may be found in the section titled The Oral Qualifying Examination and Admission to Ph.D.
 Candidacy.
 Students admitted to the ECE graduate program in Fall 2017 or later must also satisfy the English proficiency requirement for advancing to Ph.D. candidacy.